ADA Compliance for Websites:

 Eyes

-You use your eyes for viewing the screen.
+You use your eyes to view the screen.
 People who have visual impairments need assistance accessing your website.
 These include:

 Ears